Friendship Bridge Client for 19 years

 In 2001, Magdalena learned about Friendship Bridge and the small loans, education and health care services the organization offered.
 She joined the Trust Bank "Catalinas", which met monthly in her town.
 The Trust Bank's Facilitator, who spoke Kakchiquel, provided many educational training sessions on business management skills, family topics, good healthcare and hygiene.
 The women in the group developed their self-esteem and became more and more empowered.
 In December 2001, Magdalena received her first small loan of Q840 (approximately $109).
 With this increased capital, she was able to buy cardstock for her handmade note cards.
 It also helped her increase her product assortment – she was now producing table runners, scarves, belts, traditional embroidered blouses, and shawls.
 Magdalena felt blessed and thankful to see her business growing and expanding!

 Magdalena has been a member of that same Trust Bank for many years.
-As she is an exceptional craftswoman, she was invited to join Friendship Bridge's Handmade by Friendship Bridge, a branch of the organization which provides specialized trainings and sales opportunities for the clients who have excelled in their artisan businesses.
+As she is an exceptional craftswoman, she was invited to join Friendship Bridge's Handmade by Friendship Bridge®, a branch of the organization which provides specialized trainings and sales opportunities for the clients who have excelled in their artisan businesses.
 Highly motivated from the start to learn all that she could, Magdalena attended all of the training sessions she could, eager to acquire knowledge that would help her better market her products and increase her sales.
 She also learned about budgeting, customer service, sales methods, saving and investing, color combinations and measurements.
-All of the training sessions have helped her develop higher-quality products that are now also featured online through Handmade by Friendship Bridge’s online store!
+All of the training sessions have helped her develop higher-quality products that are now also included in the online store of Handmade by Friendship Bridge®.

 Magdalena continues to rise to the challenge of working hard on new designs.
 Through the creation of new designs, after all, she has been able to grow her business to the point where she is able to employ ten additional people.
 Magdalena feels fortunate to be able to provide employment to these individuals, as they, too, need to feed their families and put their children through school, just as she once struggled to do herself.
 Thanks to sufficient demand, Magdalena currently is able to operate her business across three locations in Santa Catarina - a shop on the shores of the lake, a shop near the church of Santa Catarina, as well as a nearby outdoor space.
 In addition, her son, Jesús, is a street vendor on Calle Santander in Panajachel.